jacobtaylor1061-max/CS210/README.md

 # Which pieces of the code did you find most challenging to write, and how did you overcome this?
 What tools or resources are you adding to your support network?

 - The input and output file functions caused me the most trouble during this code-writing process.
-I used the ZyBook readings and other discussion boards to help me write this section.
+I used the ZyBook readings and other discussion boards to help me develop this section.
+Rereading and seeing how other programmers implement files into their code helped me overcome this slight hiccup.

 # What skills from this project will be particularly transferable to other projects or course work?